Pennsylvania First Program

 Low interest, fixed rate loans for real estate (max 15 years) and M&E (max 10 years), for manufacturing, industrial, office, and R&D firms and others.
 Companies must apply through a certified economic development organization.
-A typical interest rate in Pennsylvania in mid-2018 was 3.5%, but the rate is subject to change quarterly.
+A typical interest rate in Pennsylvania in mid-2021 was 2.5%, but the rate is subject to change quarterly.
 Companies must retain/create jobs (up to $35,000 for retained jobs and up to $50,000 for created jobs).
 The max loan for real estate is $2.25 million and the max loan for M&E is $1.5 million.

 The Pennsylvania Industrial Development Authority (PIDA) provides low-interest loans through certified economic development organizations (CEDOs) for eligible businesses that commit to creating and/or retaining jobs.

 Eligible uses include warehouse and terminal facilities (must create/retain at least 25 jobs), office buildings used as national/regional headquarters, computer/clerical operations (must create/retain at least 125 jobs), manufacturing operations, research and development enterprises, and others.

 Eligible costs include real estate, M&E, working capital, and lines of credit.
 Projects involving the relocation from one part of PA to another are not eligible unless approved in advance by PA DCED.